jpkrooney/rcorex/README.md

 ## Minimal example

 To fit a CorEx model in rcorex we can use the `biocorex()` command.
-Biocorex accepts a data.frame or a matrix as input, however as with the Python implementation of Bio CorEx, all variables must have the same data-type and currently only “discrete” or “gaussian” data are allowed as marginal descriptions, which apply to all columns.
+`biocorex()` accepts a data.frame or a matrix as input, however as with the Python implementation of Bio CorEx, all variables must have the same data-type and currently only “discrete” or “gaussian” data are allowed as marginal descriptions, which apply to all columns.